 Now, if you’re thinking, geez Dr. Froehlich, of course I’ve thought about this and grad school is for me!
 Then my next response is, prove it.
 Check out our research and recent publications to get a good, solid idea about the type of science that happens in the Froehlich Lab.
 I consider myself an interdisciplinary scientist, so while my students will broadly be working on aquaculture and fisheries research, I encourage out of the box thinking and interest in new collaborations.
 With that, please send me a brief email (firstname.lastname@example.org) telling me about (i) your research interests and experience, (ii) copy of your CV, and (iii) a one to two-page (1.5 spacing) draft proposal of something you might like to work on in my lab.
 The mock proposal will help me really get a good sense of your interests, alignment with my research, and your writing style.
 Good writing is the unsung hero of the sciences.

 All prospective students should plan on applying for graduate fellowships to pay for tuition and salary.
 Unless I have funding for a current project that aligns with your research interest and has student-funded support (which is not a guarantee – funding is tricky that way), these fellowships are critical so you don’t have to TA every quarter.
-Check out some of the options under Graduate Links featured on this page.
+Check out some of the options under Graduate Funding featured on this page.

 I will advertise all postdoc positions here and on other platforms (Twitter, EcoLog, etc.).
 If no positions are currently available, please follow up if you would like to discuss the possibility of co-developing a proposal on US or global aquaculture, fisheries, and climate change.

-On maternity leave, so no opportunities at this time.
+Wet lab is not up-and-running quite yet, so no opportunities at this time.

 If you’re interested in getting experience in aquaculture and fisheries research, please feel free to contact me (email@example.com) to see if we have any opportunities available, especially if you have taken one of my courses: EEMB142C Marine Conservation, Resource Management, & Food Production (Spring quarter) and ES130C Aquatic Foods and Resource Management (Winter quarter).